 Library cards are free to Wisconsin residents.
 Identification and proof of residence are required for adults when the card application is completed.
 Minors (17 years old and younger) need a parent's or guardian's signature on their application.
 There is no minimum age requirement to obtain a Library card.
-A newly registered patron may check out only 4 items until complete information is entered in our database.
-This could be up to a week.
 Lawrence University students may also receive a card by showing current school ID.

 Personal identification is required to check out library materials if a card is forgotten.
 Lost your card?
 The first time you lose it the replacement is free; subsequent replacements are $3.00.
 Please notify the Circulation staff if we need to change your name, address, or telephone on your account.
 Most library cards are valid for three years.

 If you have any other questions about obtaining a library card or your account, please call the Circulation Desk at 920-832-6179.

 Application...
 You can fill out and print an application ahead of time by opening the appropriate attachment above (you will not be able to save a filled-in version of the form).
 Bring the application(s) to the Checkout Desk to get your library card; be sure to bring your ID and proof of address as well.

 Accepted ID...
 Identification may be provided with any U.S. state driver’s license or identification card, a passport, a school ID, or any official picture ID.

 Proof of address...
 Proof of WI address may be provided on the same driver’s license or identification card if it's current.
 Also accepted: